brah/aither-exists-check/README.md

 # aither-exists-check
-Lightweight script that checks your Radarr+sonarr media libraries against Aither's uploaded movie torrents
+Lightweight script that checks your Radarr+Sonarr media libraries against Aither's uploaded movie torrents

 ## Setup / Run
 1. Firstly, install Python if not already on your system (in cmd, `python -V`).
 Version shouldn't strictly matter, unless it is way back at version 2.x.x (latest is 3.11)